-A collection of Irish Books Set in Ireland Published Recently
+A collection of Books Set in Ireland Published Since 2000

 Out of all the countries I’ve visited, I love Ireland the most.
 I discovered the country is full of life, but also undeniably peaceful.
 It will also always hold a special place in my heart as the last vacation Jay and I took before Connor entered our lives.
 We’re hoping to return soon to explore even more of the country.